forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Recursion.
 Find every possible substring and check whether it's a valid string.
 If we have found a valid substring, no need to further split it and go deeper.

+**303. Range Sum Query - Immutable**:  Given an integer array *nums*, find the sum of the elements between indices *i* and *j* (*i* ≤ *j*), inclusive.

+"Prefix sum".

 **309. Best Time to Buy and Sell Stock with Cooldown**: Cooldown 1 day.

 DP.
 Let `buy[i]` be the max profit that ends with buying on a day from range [0...i].
 Let `sell[i]` means the max profit that ends with selling on a day from range [0...i].

+**310. Minimum Height Trees**:  For an undirected graph with tree characteristics, we can choose any node as the root.
+The result graph is then a rooted tree.
+Among all possible rooted trees, those with minimum height are called minimum height trees (MHTs).
+Given such a graph, write a function to find all the MHTs and return a list of their root labels.

+A minimum height tree's root must be the longest path's middle node.
+In every round, we remove the leaves (vertices with only 1 neighbor), until there are only 1 or 2 vertices.

 **312. Burst Balloons**: Given `n` balloons, indexed from `0` to `n-1`.
 Each balloon is painted with a number on it represented by array `nums`.
 You are asked to burst all the balloons.
 If the you burst balloon `i` you will get `nums[left] * nums[i] * nums[right]` coins.
 Here `left` and `right` are adjacent indices of `i`.
 After the burst, the `left` and `right` then becomes adjacent.
 Find the maximum coins you can collect by bursting the balloons wisely.